-2020 was a year like no other, businesses had to adapt and explore new digital approaches of marketing their product.
+2020 was a year like no other, businesses had to adapt and explore new digital approaches to marketing their product.
 It’s safe to say that in 2021, as the world reopens it’s clear to see that consumer behaviour will never go back to the way it was.
 Whilst many marketing strategies will remain the same, the implications of the previous year and the world going more digital is that marketing strategies businesses used to rely on are no longer as relevant or up to date.

 Technical products come with their own set of unique challenges when it comes to marketing.
 They are often complex and niche, so need to end up in front of the correct people.
 If you’re looking for an edge on how to do this, whilst staying ahead of the competitions, start with these tactics.